-One of the largest dangers of consuming cat poop is toxoplasmosis, a disease that is caused by one of the parasites that can live in contaminated cat feces.
+One of the largest dangers of consuming cat poop is toxoplasmosis, a disease caused by one of the parasites that can live in contaminated cat feces.

-If your baby eats cat poop, get her cleaned up and keep an eye out for any symptoms of illness.
+If your baby eats cat poop, clean up your little one and keep an eye out for any symptoms of illness.
 If symptoms do develop, schedule an appointment with a doctor immediately.

 Baby ate bird poop

 Behind cat and dog poop, bird droppings are the third most common type of accidentally ingested fecal matter.